-Epcot is a science and technology theme park and one of the four areas which make up Orlando’s famous Walt Disney World Resort.
-The 18-storey spherical Spaceship Earth ride at its heart is the iconic image of the park and is just one of over 30 attractions which make it the third most-visited theme park in North America.
+Epcot is a science and technology theme park and part of Orlando’s famous Walt Disney World Resort.
+The 18-storey spherical Spaceship Earth ride at its heart is the iconic image of the park and is just 1 of over 30 attractions which make it the 3rd most-visited theme park in North America.

-Taking an fun and educational approach to entertainment, Epcot does not focus on the rollercoasters and famous characters which are firm fixtures of the other three parks which make up Disney World.
-Instead, the park has two areas: Future World, demonstrating human endeavour and innovation, along with World Showcase, which is effectively a permanent world’s fair with 11 nations represented around a giant manmade lake, with boats available to carry you between each one.
-Each nation is incredibly detailed and is really an immersive experience for the whole family.
-We would go as far to say that Epcot has more to offer the whole family than any other theme park in Orlando.
+Taking a fun and educational approach to entertainment, Epcot does not focus on the roller coasters and famous characters which are firm fixtures of the other 3 parks that make up Disney World.
+Instead, Epcot has 2 areas: Future World, demonstrating human endeavour and innovation, along with World Showcase, which is effectively a permanent world’s fair with 11 nations represented around a giant manmade lake.

 - Gatorland Admission

 - Eat and Play Card – 1 Card for 4 Travelers

 - Medieval Times Dinner & Tournament